mrRay/ISF_Spec/README.md

 #### Downloads

 - An ISF editor and test app is available here:
-[ISF_Editor_2.9.7.3.dmg](https://www.vidvox.net/download/ISF_Editor_2.9.7.3.dmg).
+[ISF_Editor (Mac + Win)](https://isf.vidvox.net/desktop-editor/).
 These are some of its basic features:
   - Browses, renders and displays ISF files.
-Has a built-in video source, and can also use any QC comps, movie files, image files, Syphon video servers, or AVCapture-compatible video inputs as a video source for testing ISF-based image filters.
+Has a built-in video source, Syphon / Spout video servers, or AVCapture-compatible video inputs as a video source for testing ISF-based image filters and transitions.
-  - Automatically publishes the rendered output as a Syphon source
+  - Automatically publishes the rendered output as a Syphon / Spout server
   - Can render ISF files to movie files, with optional anti-aliasing
   - UI items are automatically created for inputs, allowing you to interact with your ISF file
   - Built-in shader editor with syntax coloring and integrated error display along with plenty of logging to facilitate creating and debugging shaders.